Kaunogan/ynov_projet/README.md

       Make the link with the BDD via an ORM (the ORM can even create the BDD).
       Provide HTTP routes for all CRUD actions from all tables of the data model.
-      Provide (in an HTTP route or more) all the relative information, the composition of the data model (like an MCD but in JSON)
+      Provide (in an HTTP route or more) all the relative information the composition of the data model (like an MCD but in JSON)

 - The GUI

       Provide pages for all CRUD actions from all tables in the data model (Ex: per table, one list / delete page and one page addition / modification).
       The GUI must use the same page for a CRUD action, regardless of the table.
       The page should be built on its own based on information from composition of the model provided by the API.
       To do this, it will be necessary to create generic components for each type of

 ## Docs